top of page

 • Performance & Reviews

-Our Pick: The C-Tug Kayak Cart
+Our Pick for for Lightweight Loads: The C-Tug Kayak Cart

 C-Tug Kayak Sandtrakz Cart

 Depending on your unique needs – how far you’re pulling your kayak, what the terrain is, your budget – you’ll no doubt find what’s right for you.
 All other things considered, our enthusiastic recommendation is to check out the C-Tug Kayak & Canoe Cart by RailBlaza, which is also available with its innovative Sandtrakz wheels.
-The C-Tug was, by far, the most frequently cited (and highly praised) kayak cart among the hundreds of paddlers we asked.
+The C-Tug was the most frequently cited (and highly praised) kayak cart among the hundreds of paddlers we asked.
 The company recently came out with the C-Tug R, which features bunker rails.
 You can see a photo at the top of this post.

 “C Tug!!
 I've known several friends to waste their money on those aluminum things that fold up on you in the middle of trying to use them.
 Then they try my C Tug, and next thing you know they have bought one, too!”